QUALITY BY DESIGN APPROACH TO OPTIMIZE OSMOTICALLY CONTROLLED DRUG DELIVERY SYSTEMHTML Full Text

 |Dissolution||Yes||Failure to meet the dissolution specification can impact the bioavailability of the drug product.
 Both, formulation as well as process variables affects the dissolution profile.
 Hence, dissolution is critical and will be evaluated during formulation and process development|

-Experimental Design: 32 factorial design was employed to optimize the concentration of HPMC (X1) and % weight gain (X2) as the factors studied at three levels each as depicted in Table 4.
+Experimental Design: 32 factorial design was employed to optimize the concentration of HPMC (X1) and % weight gain (X2) as the factors studied at three levels each.
 All other formulations and processing variables were kept invariant throughout the study.
-Table 5 summarizes an account of the 9 experimental runs studied, their factor combi-nations, and the translation of the coded levels to the experimental units employed during the study. % drug release at 12 h (Y1) and 24 h (Y2) were taken as response variables.
+Table 4 summarizes an account of the 9 experimental runs studied, their factor combi-nations, and the translation of the coded levels to the experimental units employed during the study. % drug release at 12 h (Y1) and 24 h (Y2) were taken as response variables.
 Response surfaces were constructed using the Design Expert Software (Version 10.0, Stat-Ease Inc., Minneapolis, U.S.A.).

-TABLE 4: VARIABLES AND THEIR LEVELS IN 32 FACTORIAL DESIGN
+TABLE 4: VARIABLES AND THEIR LEVELS IN CENTRAL COMPOSITE DESIGN

 |X1= Weight Gain (%)||8||10||12|